 I hope this short video was helpful for you guys!

-This bread is baked in a dutch oven, which I think the key for this great crunchy outside.
+This bread is baked in a dutch oven, which I think is the key to the super crunchy crust.

-We eat this loaf with butter, spreads, or even without anything—such an excellent homemade artisan bread.
+We eat this loaf with butter, different spreads, or even without anything—such an excellent homemade artisan bread.